samconnolly/DELightcurveSimulation/README.md

 # Emmanoulopoulos Lightcurve Simulation

 #### Python version of the Emmanoulopoulos light curve simulation algorithm.
-##### As according to Emmanoulopoulos et al 2013, Monthly Notice of the Royal Astronomical Society, 433, 907
+##### As according to Emmanoulopoulos et al 2013, Monthly Notices of the Royal Astronomical Society, 433, 907

 ### Description: